Welcome to Gluten Free in SD (San Diego)

 The following are some of the events that will occur or news items that have been reported within the last month (dates indicate when the information was added).
 The most recently posted are in red type.

-- San Diego CSA meeting: Saturday, Spetember 27.
+- San Diego CSA meeting: Saturday, September 27.
 Kelli Gray-Meisner, Registered Dietition, will be speaking about the new gluten labeling law that went into effect August 5.
 Kelli is an Outpatient Nutritionist in the UCSD Health System.
 Come learn the different wordings allowed on food labels, and what they mean to you.
 All welcome.
 SD Celiac Support Association

 Note: For additional research study summaries and articles, see the Celiac Disease Foundation website under Research News, and the Research section on the Celiac Disease Center at Columbia University website.